wcassels/yclip/README.md

 # yclip

 `yclip` implements a client-server model for sharing clipboard text.
-Run `yclip` on one machine, and it will log a command in the form `yclip <socket addr>` that you can use to connect.
+Invoking `yclip` starts a server locally; it'll log a command in the form `yclip <socket addr>` that you can run to connect from another machine on the network.
 Note that `yclip` understands hostnames too, as well as IPs.

 Run `yclip --help` for the options:
 ```